Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enabled

-The default setting is false, so Zen Mode will not be enabled just by installing it!
+Since it's set to false by default, Zen Mode won't be enabled just by installing it!

 Don't forget to set it to true!